-If a member of staff thinks for whatever reason that a child may be at risk of or experiencing abuse by their peer(s), or that a child may be at risk of abusing or may be abusing their peer(s), they should discuss their concern with the DSL without delay so that a course of action can be agreed.
+If a member of staff thinks for whatever reason that a child may be at risk of or experiencing abuse by another child, or that a child may be at risk of abusing or may be abusing another child, they should discuss their concern with the DSL without delay so that a course of action can be agreed.

-If a child speaks to a member of staff about peer-on-peer abuse that they have witnessed or are a part of, the member of staff should listen to the child and use open language that demonstrates understanding rather than judgement.
+If a child speaks to a member of staff about child-on-child abuse that they have witnessed or are a part of, the member of staff should listen to the child and use open language that demonstrates understanding rather than judgement.
 For further details, please see the procedure set out in SECTION 6 of the RGS SAFEGUARDING AND CHILD PROTECTION POLICY.

-HOW WILL THE SCHOOL RESPOND TO CONCERNS OR ALLEGATIONS OF PEER-ON-PEER ABUSE?
+HOW WILL THE SCHOOL RESPOND TO CONCERNS OR ALLEGATIONS OF CHILD-ON-CHILD ABUSE?